GamesCreed

 SteamWorld Build, PC, Review, Screenshots, Gameplay, GamesCreed

-Steambots in SteamWorld Build can only walk on roads regardless if they are made of dirty, paved, or even metallic.
+Steambots in SteamWorld Build can only walk on roads, regardless of whether they are made of dirt, paved, or even metallic.
 They will refuse to walk on sand or any other form of natural wilderness.
 They are also unwilling to walk through or between existing lots.
-This makes it important to lay out all roads with proper space or risk windup blocking the way to the next planned district.
+This makes it important to lay out all roads with proper space or risk winding up blocking the way to the next planned district.

 The first order of business is bringing in workers.
 You’ll need to attract at least 200 Steambots to get things rolling.
 This includes creating homes, general stores, and repair shops (essentially robot hospitals).
 Key building components include lumber, water, and coal.
 These resources are not finite; as long as you build facilities, they will continue to be produced.
 Placement is more about speed and efficiency rather than supply and demand.